nhanb/old.hi.imnhan.com/content/i-did-not-sign-that-stupid-petition.md

 - What's with these petition websites?
 Have people actually achieved anything using these?
 Even if a petition website does send confirmation emails, what's stopping me from using trash addresses?
-  The signers' email addresses are not displayed anyway so president@rmit.edu.vn won't be too different from spammemaybelolwhut0042@nerdyweekly.com now, will it?
+  The signers' email addresses are not displayed anyway so president@rmit.edu.vn won't be too different from lol0042@spam.me now, will it?
 If you're an official co-leader of something official who wants to do something official about it, maybe try a more, I don't know, official channel?

 - The number of signers keep going up steadily, but slowly.
-Maybe our friendly neighborhood petition mass signer is doing it all by hand instead of a script?
+Maybe our friendly neighborhood signerman is doing it all by hand instead of a script?
 If it's the former... let's say I do admire the dedication.

 - Is it normal for a student council to be this full of drama?